 History of the Chow Chow

 This breed was called by several names in China, none of which were "chow chow."
 In the late 1700s, English merchants brought miscellaneous cargo from the Far East that they had called "chow chow."
 Because the dogs were sometimes a part of that cargo, the name eventually caught on.
 Queen Victoria helped popularize the breed and a breed club was formed in England in 1895.

 Chows were brought to the U.S. in the late 1800s and were officially recognized by the American Kennel Club in 1903.
-Resident Calvin Coolidge had two chows in the White House.
+President Calvin Coolidge had two chows in the White House.
 Home guru Martha Stewart has had two chows that made television appearances on her lifestyle programs.

 Chow Chow Care

-The chow chow is a medium to large-sized dog with that may have a rough or smooth coat.
-Rough-coated chows have a soft, wooly undercoat and a medium-length topcoat that is straight, dense, coarse, and very full.
-They have longer hairs (feathering) on the legs and tail, and a thick, long "mane" around the head and neck.
-Smooth chows also have a double coat, but it is much shorter.
-Regardless of coat, routine basic grooming is essential.
+Regardless of what type of coat your chow chow has, routine basic grooming is essential.
 You will need to brush your dog two to three times per week.
 However, the rough coat variety will need much more maintenance to avoid tangles and matting.
 Chows shed a lot twice a year during a change of the seasons, and extra maintenance is necessary at these times, but generally, the rest of the time, the shed rate is low.

 You will also want to trim your dog's nails every couple of weeks if they do not get worn down from activity.
 It is also good to pay attention to dental hygiene and brush your dog's teeth two to three times per week.